zkochan/packages/is-subdir/README.md

 Cross-platform.
 Works correctly on Windows, where directory paths can start with disk drive letters in different casings.
 Like `c:\foo` and `C:\foo\bar`.

 Returns `true` when the directories match.
+The `isSubdir.strict()` variant only returns true if the second parameter is a strict subdir of the first and not the same.

 ## Installation